 DrBioRight can analyze TCGA, ICGC, CCLE, GTeX, and TARGET for now.
 GEO datasets can be automatically downloaded to DrBioRight through RNAseq quantification or mutation calling analytic modules.
 More public datasets are on their way to DrBioRight!

 Currently, all of the datasets curated in DrBioRight were obtained from the public domain, such as TCGA and ICGC.
 We are working on adding a new module to allow users to analyze their data using the DrBioRight analytic platform.

 Can I download a local version of DrBioRight?

 To maximize the utility of DrBioRight, all the module code is freely available on our website to encourage developers to contribute more valuable modules for data analytics and visualization.
-An executable local version may be available in the near future.
+An executable local version may be available soon.